grpc/proposal/L23-node-protobufjs-library.md

 This information is sufficient to implement a client or service handler for any kind of method.
 Then a `ServiceDefintion` is just an object that maps method names to `MethodDefinition` objects.
 When loading a `.proto` file, more than one service may be loaded, so we additionally define a wrapping type `PackageDefinition`, which maps fully qualified service names to `ServiceDefinition` objects.
 For example, if a `.proto` file defines the package `a.b` with the services `Service1` and `Service2`, the resulting `PackageDefinition` would have the keys `"a.b.Service1"` and `"a.b.Service2"`.

-The library exposes the following functions:
+The library exposes the following function:

 ```js
 /**